 Bertram \b(e)-rt-ram, ber-tram\ as a boys' name is pronounced BER-trum.
 It is of Old French and Old German origin, and the meaning of Bertram is "bright, famous raven".
 From an Old French name of German (Frankish) origin.
 Ravens were traditional symbols of wisdom in German mythology; Odin was regularly accompanied by ravens called Hugin and Munin.
 This name was adopted by Normans and revived in the Victorian era.
 Rare since the 1930s.
 Architect Bertram Goodhue.

 Displayed below is the birth name popularity of Bertram for boys.
 Bertram reached its apex rank of #447 in the U.S. during 1920-1929, but is not found in the list at the moment.
-(Top 1000 Birth Names Statistics, 2014)
+(2014 Birth Statistics)

 A suggested similar baby name is Barthram.
 This name tends to be less frequently used than Bertram.